-WWE Releases The Must-Watch ‘Bruno’ Documentary On The Network, Featuring Vince McMahon, Hulk Hogan, And More
+WWE Releases The Must-Watch ‘Bruno’ Documentary On WWE Network, Featuring Vince McMahon, Hulk Hogan, And More

 — MSG (@TheGarden) April 19, 2018

 The program then shifts gears to Bruno breaking into the wrestling business and becoming a legend in Madison Square Garden.
 The legendary wrestler sold out the arena 187 times (188 counting the 2013 WWE Hall of Fame show).
-Featuring striking footage, the WWE documentary shows clips of Bruno’s matches in the famed arena, including the time he beat the first-ever WWWF champion, Buddy Rogers.
+Featuring striking footage, the WWE documentary shows clips of Bruno’s matches in the famed arena, including the time he beat the first-ever WWF champion, Buddy Rogers.

 Very sad to hear of the passing of WWE Legend Bruno Sammartino.
 Buddy and Bruno are forever linked in wrestling history after their infamous #MSG match were Bruno won the championship from Buddy in 48 seconds.
 This larger than life WWE Hall of Famer will missed greatly. pic.twitter.com/gLySn0SsXn